Director of Research and Communications, Editor-in-Chief of Politique étrangère, and research fellow at the Security Studies Center

 - Repercussions of the Israeli-Palestinian conflict in France

-He published several books: La presse française et la première guerre du Golfe (L'Harmattan, 2003), La défense des intérêts de l'Etat d'Israël en France (L'Harmattan, 2005), War 2.0: Irregular Warfare in the Information Age (Praeger, 2009 with Thomas Rid) and Intifada française?
-(Ellipses, 2012).
-His articles appeared in major journals (Policy Review, Internationale Politik, Commentaire, Etudes, etc.) and in newspapers (Le Monde, Le Figaro, Les Echos, Libération, etc.).
+Marc Hecker has published several books: La presse française et la première guerre du Golfe (L'Harmattan, 2003), La défense des intérêts de l'Etat d'Israël en France (L'Harmattan, 2005), War 2.0: Irregular Warfare in the Information Age (Praeger, 2009 with Thomas Rid), Intifada française?
+(Ellipses, 2012) and La Guerre de vingt ans.
+Djihadisme et contre-terrorisme au XXIe siècle (Robert Laffont, 2021 with Elie Tenenbaum).
+His articles are published in major journals (Policy Review, Internationale Politik, Commentaire, Etudes, etc.) and newspapers (Le Monde, Le Figaro, Les Echos, Libération, etc.).

 From May 23 to 29, over 300 million Europeans are set to elect a new Parliament for a five-year term.